Baanana42/V4P3/README.md

 7) Drag the "Vape_V4.exe" or "Vape_Lite.exe" into "Kangaroo Patcher.exe" and enjoy!

 # Compatibilities
-This crack is unfinished and hence is only compatible with-
+This crack's mappings are bad, is only compatible with-
 1) Feather Client (1.8.9)
 2) Feather Client (1.12.2) [Not tested with Vape v4]
 3) Forge (1.8.9)
 4) Forge (1.12.2) [Not tested with Vape v4]
+5) Forge (1.7.10)

 # Incompatibilities
 1) Doesn't Work with "Essential" or "Patcher" mods.